NateFerrero/cmd.js/readme/obj.md

 |----------|----------------- |
 | `obj`   | `[{ ... }, ...]`  |

+Zips up an object using arguments as keys and values as values.

 #### Example

 The following example builds an object with keys and repeated values.
 Note the `[[wrapped array]]` syntax to avoid spreading the array as arguments: